Orientalism: In European architecture and design

 Egyptian Revival architecture became popular in the early and mid-19th century and continued as a minor style into the early 20th century.
 Moorish Revival architecture began in the early 19th century in the German states and was particularly popular for building synagogues.
 Indo-Saracenic Revival architecture was a genre that arose in the late 19th century in the British Raj.

 Orientalist art

+Orientalist tendencies in Western art have a long history.
+Oriental scenes may be found in medieval and Renaissance art, and Islamic art has itself had a profound and formative influence on Western artistic output.
+Oriental subject matter further proliferated in the 19th century, in step with Western colonialism in Africa and Asia.

 Pre-19th century

 Depictions of Islamic "Moors" and "Turks" (imprecisely named Muslim groups of southern Europe, North Africa and West Asia) can be found in Medieval, Renaissance, and Baroque art.
 In Biblical scenes in Early Netherlandish painting, secondary figures, especially Romans, were given exotic costumes that distantly reflected the clothes of the Near East.
 The Three Magi in Nativity scenes were an especial focus for this.
 In general art with Biblical settings would not be considered as Orientalist except where contemporary or historicist Middle Eastern detail or settings is a feature of works, as with some paintings by Gentile Bellini and others, and a number of 19th-century works.
 Renaissance Venice had a phase of particular interest in depictions of the Ottoman Empire in painting and prints.
 Gentile Bellini, who travelled to Constantinople and painted the Sultan, and Vittore Carpaccio were the leading painters.
 By then the depictions were more accurate, with men typically dressed all in white.
 The depiction of Oriental carpets in Renaissance painting sometimes draws from Orientalist interest, but more often just reflects the prestige these expensive objects had in the period.

 Jean-Étienne Liotard (1702–1789) visited Istanbul and painted numerous pastels of Turkish domestic scenes; he also continued to wear Turkish attire for much of the time when he was back in Europe.
 The ambitious Scottish 18th-century artist Gavin Hamilton found a solution to the problem of using modern dress, considered unheroic and inelegant, in history painting by using Middle Eastern settings with Europeans wearing local costume, as travelers were advised to do.
 His huge James Dawkins and Robert Wood Discovering the Ruins of Palmyra (1758, now Edinburgh) elevates tourism to the heroic, with the two travelers wearing what look very like togas.
 Many travelers had themselves painted in exotic Eastern dress on their return, including Lord Byron, as did many who had never left Europe, including Madame de Pompadour.
 The growing French interest in exotic Oriental luxury and lack of liberty in the 18th century to some extent reflected a pointed analogy with France's own absolute monarchy.
 Byron's poetry was highly influential in introducing Europe to the heady cocktail of Romanticism in exotic Oriental settings which was to dominate 19th century Oriental art.